-The decrease in expenses related to nemvaleukin was primarily due to decreased spend on the ARTISTRY-1 study, partially offset by increased spend on the ARTISTRY-7 study.
+The decrease in expenses related to nemvaleukin was primarily due to decreased spend on the ARTISTRY-1 and ARTISTRY-2 studies, partially offset by increased spend on the ARTISTRY-6 and ARTISTRY-7 studies.
 For additional detail on the ARTISTRY development program for nemvaleukin, see "Business-Our Programs-Nemvaleukin Program" in this information statement.
-The increase in other external R&D expenses was primarily due to increased spend on the IL-12 and IL-18 early-stage oncology development programs.
+The increase in early discovery programs was primarily due to increased spend on the IL-12 and IL-18 early-stage oncology development programs.
 The increase in employee-related expense was primarily related to an increase of \$3.9 million in salaries, benefits, and temporary labor.